yugabyte/yugabyte-db/docs/content/latest/admin/yb-ctl.md

 Note that the default replication factor is 1.

-- Creating a 4 node cluster with replication factor 3.
+### Create a 4 node cluster with replication factor 3

 First create 3 node cluster with replication factor 3.